alexxvazquezz/linked-blog-starter/FleetingNotes/Maradona, Tucker Carlson and many more.md

 THERE HAS TO BE A DAY WHEN DAD COMES HOME AND HE IS PISSED>>>>>

-Where you find weak men you find unhappy women. (democrat party)
+Where you find weak men you find unhappy women. (democrat party)\

+Don't tretch on me